Our areas

 Other Cancer Types

-In addition to breast, genitourinary, hematological, and thoracic cancers, other tumor types such as cervical, colorectal, and skin cancers are some of the most common cancers in the U.S. Pfizer offers leading treatments and continues to study ways to treat these cancers, offering hope for patients who need a new treatment option.
+In addition to breast, genitourinary, hematological, and thoracic cancers, other tumor types such as cervical, colorectal, and skin cancers are some of the most common cancers in the US.
+Pfizer offers treatments and continues to study ways to treat these cancers, offering hope for patients who need a new treatment option.

 - Breast cancer facts & figures 2022-2024.
 American Cancer Society. https://www.cancer.org/content/dam/cancer-org/research/cancer-facts-and-statistics/breast-cancer-facts-and-figures/2022-2024-breast-cancer-fact-figures-acs.pdf.
 Accessed January 25, 2024.